 After graduating from our program, you will know how to:

-- Read electrical and mechanical blueprints
+- Read blueprints, assemble, maintain and troubleshoot mechanical systems

 Yes!
 Although this program is designed to lead directly to employment, our associate degree programs are designed to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

 You can only complete the entire program at our Gettysburg Campus provided you take some of your required coursework through multiple modalities (e.g. Blended, Online and/or Remote Learning).

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 We offer classes in the spring, summer and fall.
 Visit our websiteto apply anytime .
 Please include the unique program code 4711 with your application to ensure you apply to the correct program.